DanielBelovol/ThumbnailTester/README.md

 ## Environment Configuration

-To run the application correctly, you need to create a `.env` file in the root directory of the project with the following structure:
+To run the application correctly, you need to edit a `.env` file in the root directory of the project:

 ```env
 # Application name